 These are the thoughts I had following our day at CBeebies Land.
 This was written in our room in the CBeebies Hotel with the rest of the family already snoring around me.

-I write this following day 1 of our much anticipated trip to Cbeebies Land and the Cbeebies Land Hotel at Alton Towers.
+I write this review following day 1 of our much-anticipated trip to CBeebies Land and the CBeebies Land Hotel at Alton Towers.
 I’m not sure how I feel about today.
-Lets just say that not everything has gone to plan and there have been many disappointments.
-However, we have done out absolute best to remain positive so for now I would like to concentrate on the good and leave the bad and the ugly for another post.
+Let’s just say that not everything has gone to plan and there have been many disappointments.
+However, we have done our absolute best to remain positive so, for now, I would like to concentrate on the good and leave the bad and the ugly for another post.
 Ultimately we did have an amazing day.

-We are massive fans of Cbeebies in the TWT house.
-The excitement has been palpable for over a week now and not just from the three year old.
+We are massive fans of CBeebies in the TWT house.
+The excitement has been palpable for over a week now and not just from the 3-year-old.
 We were all intrigued to see how they would interpret our favourite programmes in a theme park setting.

 I will write another post about which rides we thought were worth waiting in queues.
 You can also use the Alton Towers App to compare wait times.

-There’s plenty to do at Cbeebies Land.
-Aside from the traditional rides there are also play areas, educational areas and and shows.
-We enjoyed the Tree Fu Tom Training Camp and Nina’s Science Lab.
+There’s plenty to do at CBeebies Land.
+Aside from the traditional rides there are also play areas, educational areas and shows.
+We enjoyed the Tree Fu Tom Training Camp and Nina’s Science Lab (Note – Nina is no longer at Alton Towers).
 There are several shows running throughout the day so you can plan your day to make sure you catch your favourite characters.

 What Else was Good?

 However, there are advantages to having access to the whole park.
 David and I hadn’t been to Alton Towers in about 15 years and back then it was all about getting on Nemesis or Oblivion as quickly as possible.
-Turns out there is lots for kids to do in the main park.
-Alton Towers are so confident in this they have produced an activity pack called “22 things to do before you are 1.4m”.
+Turns out there is a lot for kids to do in the main park.
+There are so many options that I have written a post on things to do with toddlers in Alton Towers.